Montreal-Quakers/website/_includes/alert/en-exceptional-zoom.md

-Sunday meeting meets on Zoom only for the next few weeks.
-[Contact us for the link](/contact)
+On April 17th, Sunday meeting meets on Zoom only.
+[Contact us for the link](/contact).
+Back in person on May 1st.